 Choosing to dance with it, giving that icky stuff your attention, is like gluing it to your mind so you can be bummed out all day or even longer!

 In LIFE, the engagement is instantaneous and always involves another player.
-But the rules are the same: allowing whoever or whatever to be however it IS without judgement or opinion or comment. in short, without “dancing with it.”
-It’s only when I draw that thing closer with my attention that I get the BURN! — the signal from my “little black box” to correct my course.
+But the rules are the same; allow whoever or whatever to be however it IS without judgement or opinion or comment OR feel bummed out.
+In short, without “dancing with it.”
+It’s only when I draw that thing closer with my attention that I get the BURN! — the signal from my “little auto correction device” to correct my course.

 And so I did a little course correction!